 In these stressful times, when the NHS and cancer research are sorely challenged, it is more important than ever to keep PRD in the minds and hearts of funding bodies, researchers and health professionals.

-If you have any suggestions for inclusion in the feature, such as research studies and articles, please email Tim at ResearchNews@prda.org.uk.
-Apologies that we do not have room to include all items that are submitted.
+If you have any suggestions for inclusion, such as research studies and articles, please email us at firstname.lastname@example.org.